opensafely-actions/deciles-charts/README.md

       measure: output/measure_*.csv
 ```

-Finally, the following deciles-charts reusable action generates a deciles chart for each measure table.
+Finally, the following deciles-charts reusable action generates a deciles table and a deciles chart for each measure table.
 Remember to replace `[version]` with [a deciles-charts version][4]:

 ```yaml